macfarley/Phantastic-Beasts/README.md

 ## 🗺️ Site Map

 The app is structured with a public landing page, login/signup functionality, and user-only views for managing sightings.
-Navigation allows filtering sightings by **location** or **creature type**.
+Navigation allows filtering sightings by **creature type**.

 ![Site Map](./Phantastic%20Site%20Map.png)